CityOfVernonia/web-gis/packages/geospatial-data/tax-maps/tax-maps.markdown

 **Use in ArcGIS Pro**

 Add `jpg` directory to a Pro project and add images to a map.
 Update georeference for any updated JPEGs.

----

-The City of Vernonia is an Equal Opportunity Employer and Provider

-Copyright © 2025 City of Vernonia, Oregon

-Made with :heart: and :coffee: in Vernonia, Oregon